Selling final expense insurance CAN be a lucrative and rewarding career.

 However, KEEPING this advanced commission is contingent on keeping the policy on the books.

 Every month a premium is collected, you “earn” the commissionable amount of that payment.

-I was in a similar situation as an agent selling final expense insurance.
+I was in a similar situation as a new agent learning how to sell final expense insurance.

 It comes back to the competitive fundamentals of selling final expense life insurance.

-Now imagine if all you had access to for six months were the higher-priced carriers with tougher underwriting.
+Imagine if all you had access to were the higher-priced carriers with tougher underwriting.

 Wouldn’t it frustrate you if I replaced what you just sold, causing you to lose out on those commissions?

 That’s why you ALWAYS ask each final expense agency you are considering a relationship with the following…

 “Do you offer upfront release?
 If I don’t like the way things are going, will you release me?”